meilisearch/documentation/learn/core_concepts/relevancy.md

 ::: note
 The `words` rule works from right to left.
 Therefore, the order of the query string impacts the order of results.

-For example, if someone were to search `batman dark knight`, then the `words` rule would rank documents containing all three terms first, documents containing only `batman` and `dark` second, and documents containing only `batman` third.
+For example, if someone were to search `batman dark knight`, the `words` rule would rank documents containing all three terms first, documents containing only `batman` and `dark` second, and documents containing only `batman` third.
 :::

 #### 2. Typo